Tropical symmetries of cluster algebras: Abstract

 \section{Abstract}

 We study tropicalisations of quasi-automorphisms of cluster algebras and show that their induced action on the g-vectors can be realized by tropicalising their action on the homogeneous $\hat{y}$ (or $\mathcal{X}$) variables of a chosen initial cluster.
 This perspective allows us to interpret the action on g-vectors as a change of coordinates in the tropical setting.
 Focusing on Grassmannian cluster algebras, we analyse tropicalisations of quasi-automorphisms in detail.
 We derive tropical analogues of the braid group action and the twist map on both g-vectors and tableaux.
-We introduce the notions of unstable and stable fixed points for quasi-automorphisms, which prove useful for constructing cluster monomials and non-real modules, respectively.
+We introduce the notions of unstable and stable fixed points for quasi-automorphisms.

 As an application, we demonstrate that the counts of prime non-real tableaux with a fixed number of columns in $\mathrm{SSYT}(3, [9])$ and $\mathrm{SSYT}(4, [8])$, arising from the braid group action on stable fixed points, are governed by Euler's totient function.
 Furthermore, we apply our findings to scattering amplitudes in physics, providing a novel interpretation of the square root associated with the four-mass box integral via stable fixed points of quasi-automorphisms of the Grassmannian cluster algebra $\CC[\Gr(4,8)]$.